jgbeni/BirdPics/README.md

 ## 💡 Motivation

-Due to human activities and climate change, some migratory bird populations are suffering a significant decline, such as the [Common Swift](https://www.birdguides.com/articles/conservation/study-examines-factors-driving-long-term-common-swift-decline/) (*Apus apus*).
+Due to human activities and climate change, some migratory bird populations are suffering a significant decline, such as the [common swift](https://www.birdguides.com/articles/conservation/study-examines-factors-driving-long-term-common-swift-decline/).
 In this context, fast and reliable species censuses are key for conservation, but traditional methods are slow and expensive.
 However, with the popularity of websites such as [iNaturalist](https://www.inaturalist.org/) and [eBird](https://ebird.org/home), the number of accessible observations made by amateur *birders* has grown exponentially.
 Using Big Data and Machine Learning, we can train models to reliably identify the species in these observations, reducing the cost of species censuses and helping scientists with their conservation efforts.

 ## 🧭 Project Overview

 This project aims to classify three morphologically similar bird genera commonly found across Europe.
 In this first version, the considered species are:
-Common Swallows (*Hirunda rustica*), Common Swifts (*Apus apus*), and Common House Martins (*Delichon urbicum*).
+**Common Swallows** (*Hirunda rustica*), **Common Swifts** (*Apus apus*), and **Common House Martins** (*Delichon urbicum*).
 Accurately identifying these species in photographs is challenging due to their overlapping morphology and flight patterns.
 This project explores how deep learning models, fine-tuned via transfer learning, can effectively distinguish between them using carefully cleaned and standardized image data.

 ### Key Features
 - ✅ Custom **Agreement Score** metric to select high-quality observations.
-- 🧹 Automated data cleaning using **CLIP (OpenAI).**
+- 🧹 Automated data cleaning using **CLIP (OpenAI)**.
 - ⚙️ Efficient data loading and storage with **HDF5**
 - 🧠 Transfer learning using large image-recognition models: **VGG16**, **VGG19** and **ResNet50**.
 - 📈 Achieved **92% accuracy** on unseen images.